BestTimesToVisit.com Logo

 packing

 Montreal experiences distinct seasons, so pack accordingly!
-Summers can be warm and humid, while winters are very cold with significant snowfall – think layers, a warm coat, hat, and gloves.
-Comfortable walking shoes are a must, no matter the season, as you'll be doing a lot of exploring.
+Summers can be warm and humid, while winters are very cold with significant snowfall – think layers, a warm coat, hat, gloves, and waterproof boots.
+Spring and fall can be unpredictable, so a waterproof jacket and comfortable walking shoes are essential year-round.

 safety

-Montreal is generally a very safe city, but like any urban area, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit streets and avoid walking alone in deserted areas.
-Keep your valuables secure and out of sight.
+Montreal is a very safe city, but like any urban area, it's wise to be aware of your surroundings, especially at night.
+Stick to well-lit streets, keep valuables secure, and don't hesitate to ask for directions if you feel lost.
+The city is generally very walkable, making it easy to explore on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.